pippinbarr/pippinbarr.github.io/content/cv/index.md

 # Exhibitions and festivals

+1. It is as if you were growing stuff.
+A MAZE 2025.
+Berlin, Germany.
+14–17 May 2025. <https://devolution.online/itisasifyouwere/> (Featured games from the It is as if series)
+1. LUDODROME.
+Montréal, Canada.
+15 May 2025. <https://www.concordia.ca/cuevents/main/2025/05/18/ludodrome-2025.html> (Featured It is as if you were on your phone)
 1. Chronique: Biennale des Imaginaire Numériques.
 Medialab.
 Marseilles, France.
 25 December 2024 – 6 January 2025. <https://chroniques-biennale.org/event/entrez-libres-faites-le-plein-de-dopamine-4/> (Featured Let's Play: Ancient Greek Punishment and Let's Play: Ancient Greek Punishment: Inversion Edition)
 1. Famous Fifty.
 Städtische Galerie Wolfsburg, Wolfsburg, Germany.
 20 October 2024. <https://www.staedtische-galerie-wolfsburg.de/ausstellungen#famous-fifty>
 1. Now Play This.
 Somerset House, London, UK.
 6 - 8 April 2024. <https://nowplaythis.net/> (Featured v r 5)